 Blue light, which also stimulates dopamine production, has a greater impact on dopamine levels in healthy brains (no substances like alcohol) in comparison to red light, but red light can still stimulate the production of dopamine in the nucleus accumbens (area of brain) when the brain has alcohol in it (ethanol).
 In this way it may be used to ameliorate alcohol withdrawal (29).

-Brain health, dementia prevention, mild traumatic brain injury, and Post Traumatic Stress Disorder: is improved by light therapy, specifically red to near infrared (NIR), in the wavelength range of 600 to 1,200 nm, has been shown in human and animal studies to improve brain health.
+Brain health, dementia prevention, mild traumatic brain injury, and Post Traumatic Stress Disorder are all improved by light therapy.
+Specifically red to near infrared (NIR), in the wavelength range of 600 to 1,200 nm, has been shown in human and animal studies to improve brain health.
 Keep in mind that the light must be strong enough to penetrate both the skin and skull bone and effect brain tissue.
 To do so a light must be able to penetrate 1 to 7 cm below the scalp’s surface.
 Clinically it has been shown that a 8-13 W multi-watt near infrared laser can do this.
 If you wanted to buy a light to help with cognitive health, you must get one with at least 15 W of power, which can reach 3 mm below the scalp’s surface (70).
 MedX Health in Toronto Canada produces a device, Model 1100 that is used clinically with humans (31).
 This device is FDA cleared in the US for home use.

 These wavelengths of light can increase cellular metabolism of ATP, or adenosine triphosphate production, as the light wavelengths are absorbed by cytochrome c oxidase in the mitochondria.
 The light also increases early response genes, improves growth factor expression, modulates or increases production of both RNS (reactive nitrogen species) and ROS (reactive oxygen species).
 The latter are also known as free radicals, which can be helpful to immune functioning in small numbers, but cause health problems in large numbers.
 Red/NIR activates the replication of mitochondrial DNA and encourages synaptogenesis (increase synapse connections between brain cells for better communication) and stimulates cell production (70).
 In animal studies red light was shown to reduce the expression of what are called pro-apoptotic genes (gene meant to cause brain cell self-destruction), to increase expression of anti-apoptotic genes (meant to keep cells alive), and also increase the production of neurotrophic factors like nerve growth factor and BDNF or brain-derived neurotrophic factor (70), which are associated with neurogenesis and brain health.
 This effect of light therapy is associated with increased cortical function, decreased cognitive impairment, headache symptoms, anxiety, depression, and sleep disruption (70).
 In a human trial of red/near infrared light on traumatic brain injury treatment was shown to increase regional blood flow within the brain (nitric oxide release improvement).
 It also improved mitochondrial functioning more in damaged cells (hypoxic/compromised,) which promoted increased adenosine triphosphate or ATP, necessary for cells to produce energy (31).
 The study subjects showed improvement on cognitive functioning at one week, and at one and two months (31).